open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

 ### work

-Creates or updates exising `go.work` file by adding use statements for all intra-repository Go modules.
+Creates or updates existing `go.work` file by adding use statements for all intra-repository Go modules.
 It also removes use statements for out-dated intra-repository Go modules.